uboat.net

 ConvoyHX-62 (straggler)

 RouteSt.
-Johns - Sydney - Ridham Dock
+John’s, Newfoundland - Sydney, CB - Ridham Dock

-Cargo743 fathoms of wood pulp
+Cargo743 fathoms of pulp wood

 History Completed in October 1921 as German Hertha for C. Wohlenberg, Hamburg.
 1924 renamed Eifel for Übersee Reederei AG, Geestemünde.
 1926 sold to Sweden and renamed Nils Gorthon for Rederi-A/B Gylfe (Joh.
 Gorthon), Helsingborg.